Home » Structuralism | New Criticism – (Previous Year Questions NET

 IV.
 Literary art as archetypal image

-1. John Crow Ransom
+1. John Crowe Ransom

 2. The Jungians